-My tour was short and interesting.
+The tour was short and interesting.
 The guide spoke about the different sculptures and what each of them represented.
 She also talked about the annual Osun-Osogbo festival that brought hundreds of devotees to the grove from far and wide.
 How the worshippers of Osun believed the river had healing powers.
-(I considered taking some of it for my edges).

 I also asked her about the Legend of Osun (who was one of Sango’s wives) and if the story about the violent rapids in the tributaries of the River Osun and Oba was true.
 She said it was.

-Once I was done, I planned to head on to Susanne Wenger’s house – which my guide informed me was now a museum.
-It began to rain so I had to wait that out.
-After the rain had stopped, I decided to cut the trip short and head on to Ife instead.
-I got a minibus heading there and dropped off in front of the Obafemi Awolowo University.
-I spent the night in one of their guesthouses.
+Once we were done, we planned to head on to Susanne Wenger’s house – which the guide informed us was now a museum.
+It began to rain so we had to wait that out.
+After the rain had stopped, we decided to cut the trip short and head on to Ife instead.
+We got a minibus heading there and dropped off in front of the Obafemi Awolowo University, and then spent the night in one of their guesthouses.

 Visiting the Moremi Statue of Liberty…

-The next morning, I made my way to the city centre to see the Statue of Moremi Ajasoro.
+The next morning, we made our way to the city centre to see the Statue of Moremi Ajasoro.
 If you’re familiar with Yoruba folklore, then you must have heard the story about the brave Queen of Ile-Ife who single-handedly secured the victory of her people.
-It’s quite an interesting read, I’ll write about it in a separate post.
+It’s quite an interesting read.

-When I arrived at the complex that housed the statue, I met the gate locked.
+When we arrived at the complex that housed the statue, the gate was locked.
 A quick search on google told me that the place was closed on Saturdays.
-I was a bit disappointed, to say the least, but I decided to make lemonades out of lemons.
-I had a fun mini photo session outside the gate.
+I was a bit disappointed, to say the least, but I decided to make lemonades out of lemons by having a fun mini-photo session outside the gate.

-Once that was over, I packed my stuff to leave but just as I was about doing so, a woman came riding on a bike.
-She stopped and opened the gate, so I could go in.
+Once that was over, I packed my stuff to leave but just as we were about to do so, a woman came riding on a bike.
+She stopped and opened the gate, so we could go in.
 I was ecstatic!

-She told me that the place is always opened all day of the week, usually after 8 am.
+She told us that the place is always opened all days of the week, usually after 8 am.
 Gaining entrance into the complex is free at the time of this writing but a tip to staff who clean and man the place is appreciated.

-My visit to Osun State came to an end after that.
-I left the complex and went looking for a car going to Lagos.
-My goal was to find one like the Sienna I travelled in before.
-I wasn’t able to do so.
-Eventually, I hopped on a bus going to Ibadan and then another going to Ajah.
+With that, our visit to Osun State came to an end after that.
+We left the complex and went looking for a car to go to Lagos.
+Our goal was to find one like the Sienna we travelled in before but we weren’t able to do so.
+Eventually, we hopped on a bus going to Ibadan and then another going to Ajah.

 …And how much did this trip cost?